 Requirements Certification or Information Needed from District Learning Please identify the learning management system or systems to be used.
-Management System Please denote grade levels served: Other Cumport Le the district interceted in reviewing and using all corning recourses Other Support Is the district interested in reviewing and using eLearning resources provided by Discus through the South Carolina State Library and/or SC ETV?
-YesNo Reporting The district agrees to work with the Education Oversight Committee (EOC) and its staff to monitor and document the implementation and impact of eLearning for school make-up days.
+Management System Please denote grade levels served: Other Support Is the district interested in reviewing and using eLearning resources provided by Discus through the South Carolina State Library and/or SC ETV?
+Yes No Reporting The district agrees to work with the Education Oversight Committee (EOC) and its staff to monitor and document the implementation and impact of eLearning for school make-up days.
 The reporting will include, but is not limited to: methods of implementation utilized; advantages and disadvantages; barriers and opportunities; and feedback from administrators, teachers, students, and parents/ guardians.
 The EOC will not assess the impact on student achievement.
-YesNo Key Contact Please provide the name, title and contact information for the district employee who will be responsible for implementation of eLearning: Name: Title: Email: Phone Number:
+Yes No Key Contact Please provide the name, title and contact information for the district employee who will be responsible for implementation of eLearning: Name: Titler Title: Email: Phone Number:

-By signing below, (District name) certifies that it meets the

-above requirements to participate in the ne eLearning pilot for school make-up days

-and that it will provide the necessar y data and cooperation to the Education

-Oversight Committee (EOC) to mon itor and evaluate implementation of the

-eLearning pilot for school make-up day /s.
+By signing below, (District name) certifies that it meets the above requirements to participate in the eLearning pilot for school make-up days and that it will provide the necessary data and cooperation to the Education Oversight Committee (EOC) to monitor and evaluate implementation of the eLearning pilot for school make-up days.

 Superintendent:

 Signature of Superintendent:

-Date: · · · · · · · · · · · · · · · · · · ·
+Date:

 Chair of Board of Trustees

-Signature of Board Chair: · · · · · · · · · · · · · · · · · · ·

-Nate:
+Signature of Board Chair:

+Date:

-Agenda of Fall 2019 Meetings
+Agenda of Meetings

-SC Pilot Program - eLearning Pilot Districts (5) Meeting September 27, 2018
+SC Pilot Program - elearning Pilot Districts (5) Meeting September 27, 2018